4teamwork/ftw.keywordwidget/README.rst

 2. Enable the ``ftw.keywordwidget.behavior.IKeywordCategorization`` behavior on your content type.

 For some other Use-Cases you can also enable the ``ftw.keywordwidget.behavior.IKeywordUseCases`` behavior.
-This enables a single and multiselect field.
+This enables a single and multi select field.

 Check behaviors.py for examples: